Assentia/serverless-ml-inferencing-with-tensorflow-lite-and-aws-lambda-tutorial/tutorial.md

 -- https://www.tensorflow.org/lite

 It provides a much smaller runtime focused on ML inferencing on mobile and IoT devices which have more constrained computing environments (CPU, RAM, storage) than cloud computing environments.
-Luckily TensorFlow Lite provides a [Python based runtime API](https://www.tensorflow.org/lite/guide/python) for Linux based embedded computers, such as the [Raspberry Pi](https://www.raspberrypi.org).
+Luckily TensorFlow Lite provides a [Python based runtime API](https://www.tensorflow.org/lite/guide/python) for Linux based embedded computers.
 After some experimentation, we found it is possible to re-use TensorFlow Lite Python run-time in a AWS Lambda environment.
 There were a few key steps:

 1. Creating a custom AWS Lambda layer for the TensorFlow Lite Python runtime.
 This involved compiling the TensorFlow source code to create the TF Lite Python runtime in the AWS Lambda Python [Docker](https://www.docker.com) build container.
 With dependencies, the installed package size for this is 53 MB, which is approximately 17x smaller than regular TensorFlow!